 We understand this one, really.
 When the internet conspiracists try to convince the world that the country of Finland doesn’t even exist, it can be hard to know where we are, who our neighbors are and what we connect to.

-Lapland does not have any borders on the Arctic Ocean.
-However, the Arctic Ocean is only about a 45-minute drive from the village of Kilpisjärvi, Finland to the southernmost tip of the Lyngen fjord in Norway.
-On the eastern side of Lapland, the Tarenger fjord in Norway, which opens to the Barents Sea, is about 30 minutes away from Nuorgam, Finland.
+Despite what people may say, Lapland does not have any borders on the Arctic Ocean.
+However, the Arctic Ocean is only about a 45-minute drive from the northwestern border to the tip of the Lyngen fjord in Norway.
+On the nor’eastern side of Lapland, the Tarenger fjord in Norway, which opens to the Barents Sea, is about 30 minutes away the EU’s northernmost village.
 Both these fjords are accessible via European highways all year round.
-If it’s Arctic waters you’re after, however, the Baltic Sea begins in Kemi, Lake Inari (called the Sámi Sea) is Finland’s 3rd largest lake, and there are countless rivers and lakes throughout Lapland.
+If it’s Arctic waters you’re after, however, the Baltic Sea begins in southern Lapland; Lake Inari (called the Sámi Sea) is Finland’s 3rd largest lake, and there are countless rivers and lakes throughout Lapland.

-It’s hard to have icebergs without an ocean or a sea.
+Another common misconception about Lapland concerns our glaciers and icebergs.
+But it’s hard to have icebergs without an ocean or a sea.
 And as mentioned earlier, Finland doesn’t have direct access to the Arctic Ocean or the Barents Sea.
-However, the Gulf of Bothnia at Kemi freezes over every winter.
+However, the vast majority of lakes and rivers in Lapland, including the northern Gulf of Bothnia, freezes over every winter.
 And in late spring, the ice in the rivers and lakes breaks up, often sending giant floating chunks of ice downstream.
 They might not be skyscraper-sized icebergs, but that’s why the Germans created a forced perspective.

 4. Polar bears!
 Polar bears everywhere!

-5. Lapland is difficult or expensive to film
+5. It’s difficult or expensive to film here

 Lapland has the most accessible Arctic filming locations on the planet.
 Period.
 This is more than just marketing hype—it’s the result of decades of industry and tourism that have kept even the most remote locations in Lapland open and accessible all year-round.
-Lapland is home to five airports: Rovaniemi, Ivalo, Kittilä, Kemi-Tornio and Enontekiö, with a sixth just below the border in Kuusamo.
-Two-lane highways stretch from the Gulf of Bothnia to the Scandinavian mountains, and from the Home of Santa Claus to the northernmost village in the European Union—and beyond.
+Lapland is home to five airports, with a few more just under the border.
+Two-lane highways stretch from the Gulf of Bothnia to the Scandinavian mountains, and from the Home of Santa Claus to northernmost Finland—and beyond.

 But what about the costs of filming here?
 Filming in the Arctic can be expensive, sure.
 But even that’s relative.
 It’s unrealistic and unfair to compare filming in the Arctic to Romania, for example.
 But among Arctic filming locations such as Alaska or Iceland, Lapland is one of the most cost-effective.
 According to Worlddata.info, the cost of living in Finland is lower than Iceland, Norway or Sweden, and that translates to lower costs for filmmakers.